Axini/smartdoor-adapter-java/README.md

 The file `./main/resources/simplelogger.properties` contains the (formatting) settings of the logger.
 This file is automatically copied to the resulting `jar` file of the SmartDoor application.

+# Some notes on the implementation

+The source code of the adapter can be found in the subdirectory `src/main/java/com/axini/smartdooradapter/.`.
+The AMP related code is stored in the subdirectory `./generic` and can be used as-is for **any** Java plugin adapter.
+All SUT specific code (in this case for the SmartDoor SUT) is stored in `./smartdoor` and should be modified for any new SUT.

 # Current limitations

 - Documentation is lacking.
 No javadoc comments for methods.